azat-co/node-in-production/labs/2-aws-containers.md

-Build will ends with a similar looking output:
+Build will end with a similar looking output:

 ```
 Step 13/13 : CMD npm start